Marijuana Addiction Treatment Program

 The chief component of marijuana is the chemical delta-9-tetrahydrocannabinol (THC).
 When it is smoked, the THC transfers from the lungs to the bloodstream and is distributed through the body.
 When THC is introduced into the brain it attaches itself to the neurotransmitters of the brain bringing on sense of euphoria.
 Heart rate and blood flow also increase with marijuana use.
 The blood vessels of the eyes expand causing the eyes to have a red appearance.

 Side effects of pot smoking are commonly dry mouth, hunger and thirst (commonly known as the “munchies”), and confusion.

 - Altered sense of time

-The most effective approach for marijuana addiction is holistic.
+The most effective approach for marijuana addiction recovery is holistic.
 While the client lives in a therapeutic community, we use a range of diverse group and individual interventions.
-The group recovers together with the support of experienced clinicians creating real change and the basis to stay clean and sober for the long-term.
+The group at our treatment facility recovers together with the support of experienced clinicians creating real change and the basis for long-term recovery.

-Affordable and effective continuing care is as important as primary care and treatment.
-Addiction doesn’t occur in a few weeks and the addict needs to keep working on their program of recovery to keep their disease in remission.
+Affordable and effective continuing care is as important as primary care and drug addiction treatment.
+Addiction doesn’t occur in a few weeks and the addict needs to keep working on their drug rehabilitation program to keep their disease in remission.

 The focus of treatment at Recovery Works is on the support group process with therapy and drug treatment programs that address personal struggles.
 This approach is then coupled with a strong emphasis on aftercare through Alcoholics Anonymous and Narcotics Anonymous.
 We encourage you to call today for more information or a free assessment at +1 778-430-1212.